Fine-grained and Explainable Factuality Evaluation for Multimodal Summarization: Frameworks

 \subsubsection{Reference-based}

 As depicted in Figure \ref{fig:with_reference}, the reference-based framework contains three steps: question generation, answer generation, and factuality score aggregation.

 \paragraph{Question Generation} To get a fine-grained evaluation in terms of factuality, we first generate a question set $\mathcal{Q}$ based on the input document, which can generate comprehensive evaluation questions.
 All the questions are based on atomic information~\cite{DBLP:journals/corr/abs-2305-14251}.
-We give some examples in Appendix~\ref{examples}.
-The prompt for question generation is detailed in Appendix~\ref{appendix:prompts}.
+The prompt for question generation is detailed in Supplementary Material.
 This process is implemented by a Large Language Model (LLM), formalized as $LLM(Y, D) \rightarrow \mathcal{Q}$.

 \paragraph{Answer Generation} Next, we utilize a Question Answering (QA) model to answer the questions $\mathcal{Q}$ based on the ground-truth summary $Y$ and generated summary $S$, respectively.
 We denote the set of answers as $\mathcal{A}_r$ and $\mathcal{A}_s$ corresponding to the ground-truth summary $Y$ and generated summary $S$.
 Here, we choose GPT-4 as the model that predicts responses to specific questions, with three possible outcomes: yes, no, or not provided.